Pharma (TV series)

-Pharma is an upcoming Indian Malayalam-language drama streaming television series directed by P. R. Arun.
+Pharma is an Indian Malayalam-language drama streaming television series directed by P. R. Arun.
 It stars Nivin Pauly and Rajit Kapur in lead roles.
-The series is produced by Krishnan Sethukumar under the banner Movie Mill.
+The series is produced by Krishnan Sethukumar under the banner of Movie Mill.
 The series is based on true incidents.

-The series premiered in 55th International Film Festival of India on 27 November 2024.
-The series will be released on JioHotstar.
+The series premiered at the 55th International Film Festival of India on 27 November 2024.
+The series released on 19 December 2025 in JioHotstar.